Click on the dropdown button to translate.

 Hebrews 6:1 “Therefore, leaving the discussion of the elementary principles of Christ, let us go on to perfection (completion or maturity), not laying again the foundation of repentance from dead works and of faith toward God . . .”

-I would lump any “works” done to EARN salvation into the same “dead works” pile.
-Jesus won our salvation by His perfect “works.”
-Those are the only “works” that ever EARNED anything.
+I would lump any “works” done to secure salvation, into that “dead works” pile.
+Yeshua Messiah won our salvation by His perfect “works.”
+Those are the only “works” that ever earned anything.
 And even He didn’t do it alone.
-He said Himself, “The Father who dwells in me, does the works.”
+He said Himself, “The Father who dwells in me, does the works” (John 14:10).
 His secret power is our power.

 This understanding is absolutely foundational!
 We do NOT earn salvation through our own good “works.”